 Tree-lined avenues everywhere in Sofia Bulgaria

 Sofia is the greenest of all the capital cities in Europe.
-We know this because we were told by Ani, our lovely guide from Sofia Green Tour on a free cycling tour around the city.
-And after an excellent afternoon out and about on the bikes, we agree that it’s probably true!
+We know this because we were told by Ani, our lovely guide from Sofia Green Tour, on a free cycling tour around the city.
+And after an excellent afternoon out and about on the bikes, we agree it’s probably true!
 Sophia isn’t really a cycle-friendly city, with its crisscrossed tram tracks and freestyle parking practices, but you can easily get around by connecting its multitude of conveniently placed, lovely green parks.
 Our time spent on the streets was minimal as Ani led our conga line of bicycles through one park and into another.
-Along the way, she would stop and point out some strange and quirky things which you probably wouldn’t read about anywhere else.
+Along the way, she would stop and point out some strange and quirky things that you probably wouldn’t read about anywhere else.

 Bikeshop Sofia Bulgaria

-Getting ready for our bicycle tour of Sofia Bulgaria
+Getting ready for our bicycle tour of Sofia, Bulgaria

 Walking Street Sofia Bulgaria